GROFF_MDOC(7) - man - phpMan

 source code or simple tabbed or spaced text.

-play type.
+type.
 Any troff/-mdoc commands in the file will be processed.

-forthcoming block of text:
+block of text:

-fault mode of '.Bd'.
+mode of ‘.Bd’.

 indent Indent by one default indent value or tab.
-The default
+The default in‐

-will line up.
-The indentation value is normally set
+The indentation value is normally set to 6n or about two

-to 6n or about two thirds of an inch (six constant width
+thirds of an inch (six constant width characters).

 indent-two Indent two times the default indent value.

-right This left aligns the block about two inches from the
+right This left aligns the block about two inches from the right

-haps may never do the right thing within troff.
+never do the right thing within troff.

-If <string> is a valid numeric expression instead (with a scale
+If ⟨string⟩ is a valid numeric expression instead (with a scale

-indicator other than 'u'), use that value for indentation.
+indicator other thanu’), use that value for indentation.
 The most

 useful scale indicators are ‘m’ and ‘n’, specifying the so-called Em

 and En square.
-This is approximately the width of the letters 'm'
+This is approximately the width of the letters ‘m’ and

-font) is taken as the offset.
+as the offset.

 -compact Suppress insertion of vertical space before begin of display.